-The transaction is subject to the satisfaction of customary closing conditions including the receipt of any required regulatory approvals, as well as NorthWestern's ability to enter into a new coal supply agreement by December 31, 2024.
+The transaction is subject to the satisfaction of customary closing conditions including NorthWestern's ability to enter into a new coal supply agreement by December 31, 2024.

 The Company does not expect this transaction to have a direct material impact on its financial results.